 An Unna boot (soft cast) will be applied.
 The patient may remove that dressing in 24-48 hours.
 They may then begin getting the foot wet as usual.
 Do NOT soak the foot in any hot tubs, bathtubs, swimming pools, lakes, rivers, etc.

 The doctor may also recommend a special compression sock (to help with swelling), and/or a toe alignment splint.

 If sutures are removed a prescription scar cream or scar cream recommendation will be given (to improve the scar appearance and reduce painful or raised scars).

-You will continue the use of the ice machine or icing (to help with swelling and any discomfort).
+You will continue the use of the cold therapy unit or icing (to help with swelling and any discomfort).

 A TENS unit (for inflammation and pain)may be dispensed or used by Physical Therapy.